 - Gangmasters licencing

-What powers will the FCA have?
+What powers will the Fair Work Agency have?

-The FWA will be able to:
+The Fair Work Agency will be able to:

-- Enforce an employer’s failure to comply with the new obligation to keep holiday records
+- Enforce an employer’s failure to comply with the new obligation to keep holiday records.

-- Bring Employment Tribunal proceedings on behalf of a worker, if the worker has the right to bring a claim but decides not to go ahead themselves
+- Bring Employment Tribunal proceedings on behalf of a worker, if the worker has the right to bring a claim but decides not to go ahead themselves.

-- Provide legal help for employment-related claims, such as helping employees to bring holiday pay claims
+- Provide legal help for employment related claims, such as helping employees to bring holiday pay claims.

 What kind of business practices could trigger an investigation?